 The first stop on the tour is to a coconut candy factory.
 This was a clever move by the tour people as it was an hour before lunch.
 I was getting hungry at this point so I couldn’t resist the free samples that were going around.

-I thought that by having a few free samples it might tide me over until lunch.
-Instead it uncorked a crazy sugar craving and I ended up buying a packet.
+I thought that having a few free samples might tide me over until lunch.
+Instead, it uncorked a crazy sugar craving and I ended up buying a packet.
 This is how drug dealers get their first clients.
-I made an made an unhealthy dent in the packet and immediately felt like a terrible human being.
+I made an unhealthy dent in the packet and immediately felt like a terrible human being.
 The theory of not doing your supermarket shopping on an empty stomach also applies to visiting coconut candy factories.

 Each packet was a bargain at 30,000 VND ($1.50) and at least they are made with few ingredients.
 I’m now wishing I bought more packets and a little relieved I didn’t.